2016 Blue Angels Tennessee crash: Accident

-At approximately 3:01 p.m., shortly after takeoff, Cpt.
-Kuss attempted to perform a Split S maneuver during practice.
+At approximately 3:01 p.m., shortly after takeoff, Captain Kuss attempted to perform a Split S maneuver during practice.
 While his afterburners were still on, he began diving to finish the maneuver, but was going too fast at too low of an altitude.
 After realizing he was going to crash, he attempted to eject from the plane, but was too late.
 He had stated over the radio just before the crash that he had turned his afterburners off, but it was later found out that was not true.

 In the report released by the Navy, it was reported that his behavior prior to the incident was unusual, neither signing for his aircraft nor activating his transponder.

 Aftermath

 Following the crash, the other 5 Blue Angels were ordered to land immediately.
 His funeral was held in Durango, Colorado, his hometown, on June 11, 2016.
 A Marine flyover and 21-gun salute were performed during the funeral in honor of Kuss.
 A memorial was installed in Smyrna in honor of Kuss in 2017, including a F/A-18C Hornet painted and numbered identically to Kuss's downed plane.

 Navy officials ordered changes to regulations following the crash, allowing pilots to opt-out of flying when feeling unwell and allowing for more rest time.
 Scheduled performances in Syracuse and Dayton that June were cancelled following the incident.